jaywood128/nasa-apod-react/README.md

 # CosmosDaily

+## Overview
- Using NASA's Astronomy Picture of the Day API, this application renders HD images and videos in a Bootstrap carousel.
-Users can also search for images and videos by day or see today's picture narrated by astronomers.
+   CosmosDaily harnesses the power of NASA's Astronomy Picture of the Day API to render HD images and videos in a Bootstrap carousel.

+   Aftering finding NASA's astronomy pictures and videos https://apod.nasa.gov/apod/astropix.html, I decided I wanted to take this wealth of data and hook it up to React to make it faster, more responsive and update the original styling with something more modern, ie. adding CSS Flexbox, shaddowing, and Bootstrap.

+ ## Features
+  - Search for images and videos by date (YYYY-MM-DD)
+  - Load today's astronomy image/video
+  - Scroll through the past 30 days of astronomy images/videos

 ## Ruby version
    2.6.1